lipai-ustc/vkit/README.md

 # vkit (vasp-kit)
 lipai@mail.ustc.edu.cn
-A python tool for generating VASP inputs for specific tasks.
+A python tool for generating VASP inputs for general tasks.
 Usage please refer to file *test.sh* in the *example* folder.

 ```